fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 - For application driver installation, please refer to the [steps of installing connector driver](https://www.taosdata.com/en/documentation/connector#driver).

-The TDengine provides the GO driver taosSql. taosSql implements the GO language's built-in interface database/sql/driver.
-Users can access TDengine in the application by simply importing the package as follows, see https://github.com/taosdata/driver-go/blob/develop/taosSql/driver_test.go for details.
+The DThouse provides the GO driver taosSql. taosSql implements the GO language's built-in interface database/sql/driver.
+Users can access DThouse in the application by simply importing the package as follows, see https://github.com/taosdata/driver-go/blob/develop/taosSql/driver_test.go for details.

-Sample code for using the Go connector can be found in https://github.com/taosdata/TDengine/tree/develop/tests/examples/go .
+Sample code for using the Go connector can be found in https://github.com/taosdata/DThouse/tree/develop/tests/examples/go .

 ```Go
 import (